JoelGMSec/NekoDNS/README.md

 ## ⚠️ Disclaimer

-This software comes with no warranty, it is intended exclusively for educational purposes and authorized security audits.
+This software comes with no warranty, exclusively for educational purposes and authorized security audits.

 The author is not responsible for any misuse or damage caused by this software.